Visit South Somerset - Heritage & Culture

 Barwick Park Follies

 Discover the weird and wonderful Barwick Park four follies, apparently marking the cardinal points of the Barwick Park estate.
-The follies may date back to about 1775, after John Newman had built the house in 1770.
+ACCESS ONLY VIA BRIDLEWAY to Jack the Treacle Eater, all others on private land, NO ACCESS.

 Burton Pynsent Monument

 Follow the footpath from Curry Rivel village centre to Burton Pynsent Monument, standing on Troy Hill at the top of a steep slope and marvel in the fantastic views of the Levels and West Sedgemoor.